humanitiesplusdesign/palladio-documentation/_includes/faq.md

 Palladio works best with data that is uniform, consistent, and simple.
 Avoid notes and comments within your data, or any unnecessary diacritics.

-*Tip for those using .csv files*: [Breve](http://breve.designhumanities.org/#/), another tool from the Stanford Humanities + Design Lab, will help reveal the scale, types, and gaps in your data.
+*Tip for those using .csv files*: [Breve](http://breve.designhumanities.org/#/), another tool from the Stanford Humanities + Design Lab, can help you visualie the scale, types, and gaps in your data as you clean it.

 You can also build your own tables and bring them into Palladio in three ways: